Protection And Immigration Steps For Victims Of Crime Or Violence

 - Domestic violence

 - Human trafficking/slave trade

 - Female genital mutilation

 - Obstruction of justice

 At the law office of Steven C. Thal, P.A., we help immigrants who are crime victims stop the crimes that are being committed against them and pursue legal means to remain in the United States.

 The U visa program was created by passage of the Victims of Trafficking and Violence Protection Act.
 U visas are issued to crime victims who have suffered mental or physical abuse and who assist law enforcement officers or government officials in the investigation or prosecution of criminal activity.
 The program is designed to arrest and prosecute perpetrators of sexual assault and other violent crimes while providing a safety net for noncitizens who are victims of these crimes.

 T Nonimmigrant Status

 The T visa provides noncitizens protection from human trafficking, a crime that commonly targets immigrants because of their vulnerability.
 Undocumented residents are often lured to the U.S. by a promise of steady employment and then forced to work in inhumane conditions.
 You do not have to be in the U.S. legally to apply for T nonimmigrant status.
-In order to be eligible, a person must show that he or she is or was a victim of trafficking, and that you would suffer from extreme hardship if you were removed from the U.S. A victim also must agree to assist law enforcement authorities with the investigation or prosecution of human trafficking (unless you are under 18 or unable to cooperate due to psychological or physical trauma).
+In order to be eligible, a person must show that he or she is or was a victim of trafficking, and that he or she would suffer from extreme hardship if he or she was removed from the U.S. A victim also must agree to assist law enforcement authorities with the investigation or prosecution of human trafficking (unless you are under 18 or unable to cooperate due to psychological or physical trauma).